Behind the Scenes

 Aaron Lai (aeroLai)

 Aaron joined the APH Networks team in mid-2013, specializing in reviewing computer peripherals and other consumer electronics.
 During his talks with the Editor-in-Chief, he specifically asked to stay away from computer hardware until he had an actual rig going, haha.
 Now that he finally does, Aaron has expanded into computer hardware.
 He is currently the Senior Technical Editor in Calgary, Alberta, Canada.
 Aaron is an avid Android fan, with a LG G3 D852 32GB as his daily driver, a retired HTC One X+ 64GB, as well as a first generation Nexus 7.
 Aaron lives in Calgary, Alberta and attends the same church as “the chc”.
-However unlike his fellow compatriot, he doesn’t yell when VTEC kicks in (yo!) because he has no VTEC to kick in a Chevrolet Cobalt.
-In his spare time, Aaron casually games on his desktop and PlayStation 3.
-Aaron is currently studying Electrical Engineering with a Minor in Computer Engineering at the Schulich School of Engineering (University of Calgary).
-He completed his 16-month software developer internship at Lockheed Martin CDL Systems Canada.
+In his spare time, Aaron casually games on his desktop and PlayStation 3, playing mainstream games.
+He is also an avid Nintendo fan, with his 3DS XL.
+Aaron has completed his BSc in Electrical Engineering with a Minor in Computer Engineering at the Schulich School of Engineering (University of Calgary).
+He also completed his 16-month software developer internship at Lockheed Martin CDL Systems Canada.
+He is currently employed at Calgary Scientific Inc. as a software developer.

 Zachary Hopkins (HopkinsProgramming)